beansai/beans-tutorials/matrix/distance-matrix/README.md

     }
 }
 ```
-Then, we got a 6x6 distance matrix from the rows in the response.
+Then, we got a 6x6 distance(meters) matrix from the rows in the response.
 ![Distance-matrix-6-6](assets/images/calculation-result-6-6.png)

 # Request Payloads